Andreev spin qubits based on the helical edge states of magnetically doped two-dimensional topological insulators: Discussion

-The two requirements of (i) ABS energy levels relatively far from each other and (ii) an optical transition amplitude $\tilde{g}_{13}$ significantly different from zero are fulfilled by choosing a superconducting phase difference $\phi = \pi/4$ in the three-ABS weak link described in the inset of Fig.~\ref{Fig8-SP}.
-Indeed, in this case one has $E_1 \simeq 0.25$\,meV, $E_2 \simeq 0.51$\,meV, and $E_3 \simeq 0.98$\,meV, as well as $|g_{12}| \simeq 0.45$ and $|\tilde{g}_{13}| \simeq 0.09$, which corresponds to an electron-pair generation energy $E_1+E_3 \simeq 1.24$\,meV and to an ASQ energy splitting $E_2-E_1 \simeq 0.26$\,meV.
-The result of simulated experiments preparing the initial state $|0\rangle$ is shown in the negative time axis of Fig.~\ref{Fig8-SP}, where the electron-pair photoexcitation described above is realized via a properly tailored Gaussian pulse with a central time $\overline{t}=-250$\,ps and a pulse duration of $80$\,ps.
+The two requirements of (i) ABS energy levels relatively far from each other and (ii) a electric dipole transition amplitude $\tilde{g}_{13}$ significantly different from zero are fulfilled by choosing a superconducting phase difference $\phi = \pi/4$ in the three-ABS weak link described in the inset of Fig.~\ref{Fig8-SP}.
+Indeed, in this case one has $E_1 \simeq 0.25$\,meV, $E_2 \simeq 0.51$\,meV, and $E_3 \simeq 0.98$\,meV, as well as $|g_{12}| \simeq 0.67$ and $|\tilde{g}_{13}|\simeq 0.10$, which corresponds to an electron-pair generation energy $E_1+E_3 \simeq 1.24$\,meV and to an ASQ energy splitting $E_2-E_1 \simeq 0.26$\,meV.
+The result of simulated experiments preparing the initial state $|0\rangle$ is shown in the negative time axis of Fig.~\ref{Fig8-SP}, where the electron-pair photoexcitation described above is realized via a properly tailored Gaussian pulse centered around the time $\overline{t}=-250$\,ps and with a pulse duration of $80$\,ps.
 The accuracy of our simulated experiment fully confirms the reliability of the proposed computational-state preparation.